wahib-ouahib/FilteringApp/README.md

 # FilteringApp
-:pencil: Name (or any world or sentence basically ;) ) filtering App with vanilla JavaScript &amp; some of Materialize CDN
+:pencil: Name filtering App with vanilla JavaScript & some of Materialize's CDN

-#Review
+# Review